Academic friend or foe? Yugo research reveals how students supercharge their studies with AI

 It revealed that while students feel a mix of excitement and trepidation about what AI means for them, there is a strong determination to conscientiously embrace the technology and maximise its potential.

-The research revealed that 65% of the Australia's students are excited by AI, with over half identifying productivity increases (58%) and an improved work-life balance (69%) as amongst the biggest advantages of AI.
+The research revealed that 48% of students globally are excited by AI, with over half identifying productivity increases (60%) and an improved work-life balance (56%) as amongst the biggest advantages of AI.

 Ironically students' enjoyment of the groundbreaking tech is compromised by substantial fears about the impact it might have on their future.
-While 33% in Australia are drawing on AI to help craft CVs, 69% fear AI-fuelled job losses and 52% worry about an eventual decline in human intelligence.
+While 17% are drawing on AI to help craft CVs, 76% fear AI-fuelled job losses and 59% worry about an eventual decline in human intelligence.

 Joe Persechino, Chief Operating Officer at Yugo, said: "Adapting to the powerful presence of this technology in our lives isn't straightforward.
 It's understandable that universities are concerned about how students are using AI, particularly in relation to coursework and exam preparation.
 Caution and thoughtful evaluation from both universities and students is entirely appropriate.